Open Call for a Curatorial Residency on Curating Borders | Presented by Never Done and performingbordersLIVE20

-The selected applicant will receive return train tickets; a honorarium fee of £100 per day (tot of £700); accommodation for 6 nights at the GREEN ROOMS; support in contacting listed organisation and relevant people indicated in the submitted EOI; advice on additional London-based events, venues, opportunities and relevant contacts by Never Done and performingbordersLIVE20 curators.
+The selected applicant will receive a honorarium fee of £100 per day (tot of £700); return train tickets (not applicable for digital residency); accommodation for 6 nights at the GREEN ROOMS (not applicable for digital residency); support in contacting listed organisations and relevant people indicated in the submitted EOI; advice on additional London-based events, venues, opportunities and relevant contacts by Never Done and performingbordersLIVE20 curators.

 About the partnership: